 On average, how much do federal subsidies for petroleum production subsidize a gallon of gasoline?

 On average, federal subsidies for petroleum actually penalize its production at a rate of less than a penny per gallon.
-For comparison, the federal government subsidizes ethanol at a rate of about 15 cents per gallon and biodiesel at a rate of about $1.58 per gallon.
-Petroleum subsidies are mainly for environmental reasons and to give domestic and smaller producers an edge over foreign and larger producers.
-On net, petroleum is not subsidized but penalized because those subsidies and more are billed to other petroleum producers.
-In addition, the federal government imposes an excise tax of 18 cents per gallon of gasoline, along with other tax and regulatory disincentives to petroleum production.
+For comparison, the federal government subsidizes ethanol at a rate of about $1.04 per gallon and biodiesel at a rate of about $2.74 per gallon.
+Petroleum subsidies are mainly for environmental programs and to give domestic and smaller producers an edge over foreign and larger producers.
+On net, petroleum is not subsidized but penalized because these narrowly targeted subsidies are billed to the entire industry.
+In addition, federal and state governments impose an average excise tax of 57 cents per gallon of gasoline, along with other taxes and regulatory disincentives to petroleum production.